The Soldier's Details

 Also buried at Northampton Cemetery are Ron’s parents Herbert and Annie as well as his brothers Enderby, Christopher and Keith.

-Today, Ron’s son Bevan continues to operate the Simpkin farm.
+Today, Ron’s son Wayne and Bevan continue to operate the Simkin farm.

 Below: evidence of Herbert Simpkin at Yuba.